Excused Absences and Approved Exam Extensions

-Small Group, Team-Based Learning (TBL), and Laboratory Sessions (Anatomy, Histology, SFM, Pathology, Brain Sciences, Microbiology/ID, Epidemiology and Pathophysiology problem-based learning sessions): Timely attendance and active participation are mandatory.
+Small Group sessions, Team-and Case-Based Learning, and Laboratory Sessions are required activities.
+Timely attendance and active participation are mandatory.
 All absences must be excused and more than one excused absence per course is strongly discouraged.
-Students need to communicate with their Academy Director for permission to miss a small group, TBL, or laboratory session.
+Students need to request an excused absence on the Canvas website and receive permission from the Director of the Preclinical Curriculum (Year 1 or 2), to miss a small group, team and case-based learning, or laboratory session.
 If granted an excused absence, students must then notify their small group leader(s) and perform the make-up work for that session.
-If a student misses two or more small group, TBL, or laboratory sessions (even if excused) within a course, s/he may receive a grade of NC in the course and may be required to remediate the deficiency by special accommodation or by retaking the course.
+If a student misses two or more small group, team and case-based learning, or laboratory sessions (even if excused) within a course, s/he may receive a grade of NC in the course and may be required to remediate the deficiency by special accommodation or by retaking the course.
 A pattern of unexcused absences across courses may result in a professionalism citation (see Section V of this handbook for more information about citations) and will be brought to the attention of the Associate Dean for Medical Education.

 “Golden Ticket” for IMS I-IV

-Once during the first two years of medical school, students are permitted to request a single exemption to the AMS policy on excused absences.
-Known as the “Golden Ticket” policy, students may have a single unexcused absence across the two preclinical years without incurring the usual penalty for an unexcused absence (i.e. a “Golden Ticket” excused absence does not contribute towards a potential NC in a course or towards a professionalism citation- see above paragraph). ).
+Once during each year of medical school, students are permitted to request a single exemption to the AMS policy on excused absences.
+Known as the “Golden Ticket” policy, students may have a single unexcused absence in each of the two preclinical years without incurring the usual penalty for an unexcused absence (A “Golden Ticket” excused absence does not contribute towards a potential NC in a course or towards a professionalism citation- see above paragraph).
 “Golden Tickets” are applicable to IMS courses only (not Doctoring courses), and the policy does not apply to exams or exam extension requests.
-For example, you cannot cash in your Ticket in order to miss a scheduled exam, or as a means to request an exam extension.
-Students who wish to “cash in” their exemption must follow the procedures outlined above in How to Obtain an Excused Absence.
+For example, you cannot use your Golden Ticket in order to miss a scheduled exam, or as a means to request an exam extension.
+Students who wish to utilize their Golden Ticket exemption must follow the procedures outlined above in How to Obtain an Excused Absence.

-Lectures, Small Group Sessions, and OSCEs: For all components of the Doctoring courses, timely attendance and active participation are mandatory.
+Lectures, Small Group Sessions, and Objective Structured Clinicial Examinations (OSCEs): For all components of the Doctoring courses, timely attendance and active participation are mandatory.

-All absences must be excused and more than one absence per course is strongly discouraged.
-When requesting permission to miss a Doctoring session, students should begin by contacting their Academy Director.
-If granted an excused absence, then students must notify both the Assistant Director of the Doctoring Program and their small group leader(s).
+All absences must be excused (initiate this process by completing a "request for excused absence form" on the Canvas website) and more than one absence per course is strongly discouraged.
+If granted an excused absence by the Assistant Director of the Doctoring Program, Julia Noguchi, students must also notify their small group leader(s).

 All missed work (excused or unexcused) must be completed (see below).
 A pattern of unexcused absences may result in a professionalism citation and will be brought to the attention of the Associate Dean for Medical Education.

 Mentor Sessions: Attendance, participation, and documentation are mandatory.
-Any missed session must be made up in a timely fashion.
-Students cannot complete more than two mentor sessions on any given day (maximum of an eight-hour shift).
+Any missed session must be made up before the end of the semester.
+Students cannot complete more than two mentor sessions on any given day (maximum of an eight-hour shift), and only one such "double-shift" is permitted.
 Please note that there is a make-up mentor session scheduled at the end of each semester to provide more flexibility for those students with an absence during the semester, for whatever reason.
 Documentation is both a method of tracking attendance and clinical experiences and an important professional skill for health care providers.
 Students with incomplete documentation of their mentor sessions will not receive a passing grade for the course.

 Make Up Work

-IMS: Students missing a required IMS small group, Team Based Learning (TBL) or laboratory session will complete a written make-up assignment, the content of which will be determined by Dr. Luba Dumenco (Year 1) or Dr. Paul George (Year 2) in conjunction with their small group faculty leader.
+IMS: Students missing a required IMS small group, Team-Based and Case-Based Learning, or laboratory session must complete a written make-up assignment, the content of which will be determined by Dr. Luba Dumenco (Year 1) or Dr. Paul George (Year 2) in conjunction with their small group faculty leader.
 Make-up assignments must be completed before a student can successfully pass an IMS course.

-Doctoring: Students missing a required Doctoring session are responsible for any material covered in their absence and must work collaboratively with Dr. Sarita Warrier (Year 1) or Dr. Michelle Daniel (Year 2), the Assistant Director of the Doctoring Program (Julia Noguchi), and their two small group faculty or mentor to make up the missed work in a timely fashion.
+Doctoring: Students missing a required Doctoring session are responsible for any material covered in their absence and must work collaboratively with the Assistant Director of the Doctoring Program (Julia Noguchi), and their two small group faculty leaders or Community mentor to make up the missed work in a timely fashion.
 Make-up assignments must be completed before a student can successfully pass a Doctoring course.